Baron Samedi

-Baron Samedi (Baron Saturday), also written Baron Samdi, Bawon Samedi or Bawon Sanmdi, is one of the lwa of Haitian Vodou.
-He is a lwa of the dead, along with Baron's numerous other incarnations Baron Cimetière, Baron La Croix and Baron Criminel.
+Baron Samedi (Baron Saturday), also written Baron Samdi, Bawon Samedi or Bawon Sanmdi, is one of the Lwa of Haitian Vodou.
+He is a Lwa of the dead, along with Baron's numerous other incarnations Baron Cimetière, Baron La Croix and Baron Criminel.

-He is the head of the Gede family of lwa; his brothers are Azagon Lacroix and Baron Piquant and he is the husband of Maman Brigitte.
-Together, they are the guardians of the past, of history, and of heritage.
+He is the head of the Gede family of Lwa; his brothers are Azagon Lacroix and Baron Piquant.
+He is sometimes identified with Guede Nibo.

 Portrayal

 Baron Samedi is usually depicted with a top hat, black tail coat, dark glasses, and cotton plugs in the nostrils, as if to resemble a corpse dressed and prepared for burial in the Haitian style.
 He is frequently depicted as a skeleton (but sometimes as a black man that merely has his face painted as a skull), and speaks in a nasal voice.
-The former President-for-Life of Haiti, François Duvalier, known as Papa Doc, modeled his cult of personality on Baron Samedi; he was often seen speaking in a deep nasal tone and wearing dark glasses.
+The former dictator of Haiti, François Duvalier, known as Papa Doc, modeled his cult of personality on Baron Samedi; he was often seen speaking in a deep nasal tone and wearing dark glasses.

 He is noted for disruption, obscenity, debauchery, and having a particular fondness for tobacco and rum.
-Additionally, he is the lwa of resurrection, and in the latter capacity he is often called upon for healing by those near or approaching death, as it is only the Baron that can accept an individual into the realm of the dead.
+Additionally, he is the loa of resurrection, and in the latter capacity he is often called upon for healing by those near or approaching death, as it is only the Baron that can accept an individual into the realm of the dead.

 Due to affiliation with François Duvalier, Baron Samedi is linked to secret societies in the Haitian government and includes them in his domain.

 Baron Samedi spends most of his time in the invisible realm of vodou spirits.
 He is notorious for his outrageous behavior, swearing continuously and making filthy jokes to the other spirits.
 He is married to another powerful spirit known as Maman Brigitte, but often chases after mortal women.
+Despite his crudeness and vulgarity, the Baron can nevertheless be charming and suave, and is renowned for his charisma.
 He loves smoking and drinking and is rarely seen without a cigar in his mouth or a glass of rum in his bony fingers.
 Baron Samedi can usually be found at the crossroads between the worlds of death and the living.
 When someone dies, he digs their grave and greets their soul after they have been buried, leading them to the underworld.

-Connection to other lwa
+Connection to other loa

-Baron Samedi is the leader of the Gede, lwa with particular links to magic, ancestor worship and death.
+Baron Samedi is the leader of the Gede, loa with particular links to magic, ancestor worship and death.
 These lesser spirits are dressed like The Baron and are as rude and crude but not nearly as charming as their master.
 They help carry the dead to the underworld.